Officials ramp up response as coronavirus spreads across U.S.

 On the East Coast, Florida, Georgia, North Carolina, New Jersey, Rhode Island and New Hampshire also have reported cases.

-A second former passenger from the Grand Princess cruise ship, which is sailing back and forth off the coast of California, died Friday from COVID-19, the Miami Herald reported.
-More than 3,500 passengers and crew are on board the ship, awaiting coronavirus test results for 45 people, said an update posted by the cruise ship company.
+A second former passenger from the Grand Princess cruise ship, which has been moored off the coast of California, died Friday from COVID-19, the Miami Herald reported.

+Twenty-one people on the 3,500-passenger ship were confirmed to have the disease: 19 crew members and two passengers, Vice President Mike Pence said Friday evening during the coronavirus task force briefing.

+The ship will be allowed to return to port now that testing has been completed, President Trump said Friday while touring the Centers for Disease Control and Prevention in Atlanta.

 Meanwhile, Austin, Texas, canceled its popular South by Southwest arts and technology festival on Friday, after major companies such as Netflix and TikTok pulled out and more than 50,000 people signed a petition asking for it to be canceled.